omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 We choose the best restaurants and hotels for your needs.
 Lunch and dinner, even if not included in our guided packages, will still be organized for your group.

-![bike tours portugal](/img/bike-tours-in-portugal.jpg "bike tours portugal")

 Our store is in the city of Porto, where we also do city bike tours.
 Although our base is in the North of Portugal, we operate all around the country.

+![bike tours portugal](/img/bike-tours-in-portugal.jpg "bike tours portugal")

+## Top Bike tours Portugal is prepared for all kind of cyclists

+Doesn´t matter if you are an inexperienced or experienced rider, if you enjoy a touring bicycle, mountain bicycle, road bike or electric bike.
+What matters most is that you enjoy, with your friends or family, the good sensations a [**bike tour** ](https://topbiketoursportugal.com/bike-tours-in-portugal)as to offer.
+Top [bike tours Portugal](https://topbiketoursportugal.com/bike-tours-in-portugal) is here to ensure that you have a relaxed and fantastic bicycle tour holiday.

+If your looking for a guided bike tour in Portugal check our [**Calendar**](https://topbiketoursportugal.com/guided-bike-tours-calendar-portugal) webpage to see all the departure.